1965 Cheoy Lee Offshore 27 sloop – now for sale

 This is a dragon-class Cheoy Lee.
 The dragon carving is located over the forward doorway of the saloon.

-The saloon settees have all newly-made cushions with new 4-inch foam.
-I have lots of additional fabric for other cushion ideas and would gladly hand it over at no additional cost.
-All of the bunk boards for the settees have been rebuilt.
-The dinette table is stored over the port quarter berth.
+The saloon settees have both been reconstructed with new, removable cushions covering new 4-inch foam.
+I have lots of extra fabric for other cushion ideas and would gladly hand it over at no additional cost.
+All of the bunk boards for the settees have been rebuilt and painted.

-The electrical panel, located over the cabinet in the starboard forward saloon, includes a 30-amp AC main supporting two saloon outlets, and an eight-switch DC panel above a voltmeter.
-All electrical wiring for this boat was professionally updated in 2003, and two 110-V AC outlets were installed in the main cabin.
+The electrical panel, located over the cabinet in the starboard forward saloon, includes a 30-amp AC main, and an eight-switch DC panel above a voltmeter.
+All electrical wiring for this boat was professionally updated in 2003, with two 110-V AC outlets installed in the main cabin.

 Next to the electrical panel is a stereo speaker, above which is the bilge pump switch for the upper-bilge-platform pump.
 Over the starboard forward cabinet is a bookshelf.